Carla Berube: Coaching career

 Berube was hired by Providence College as an assistant women's basketball coach in August 2000.
 In 2002, she was hired to be the head coach for D3 Tufts University.
 Over 17 seasons, she went 384–96 with two championship game appearances and four Final Fours.
 She was awarded the Pat Summitt Trophy as the United States Marine Corps/Women's Basketball Coaches' Association NCAA Division III National Coach of the Year in 2015.

 Berube was named head coach of the 2017 USA Women's U16 National Team and led the team to an undefeated 5–0 record and gold medal finish at the FIBA Americas U16 Championship.
 In 2018, Berube coached the USA Women's U17 National Team to a perfect 7–0 record and another gold medal at the FIBA U17 World Cup in Minsk, Belarus.

-In 2019, Berube left Tufts to become the head coach for the Princeton Tigers.
+In 2019, Berube left Tufts to become the head coach for Princeton.
 In her first year at Princeton, Berube compiled a 29–1 record, including an undefeated 14–0 record in Ivy League play, and was named Ivy League Coach of the Year.
+She finished her career at Princeton with a 147–29 record.

+On March 25, 2026, Berube was named the seventh head coach in program history for Northwestern.